It's a Guy Thing, I Guess

 Arguably, people had a better grasp of American history in 1963 than today; the 1881 ordeal would have certainly occurred to someone in the President's retinue once the full scope of Kennedy's injuries was explained.
 Leaving aside the relative political merits of John Kennedy and Lyndon Johnson, what would have been the best decision for the country?

 Such relatively innocent factors, involving decisions no one could have been proud of making, might very well explain at least some of the things on which the Great JFK Assassination Conspiracy Theory is built.
-It would have been much better for the American people to have known the truth about their President's health, and it would have been much better if any other efforts to control information had not been undertaken.
+It would have been much better for the American people to have known the truth about their President's health, and it would have been much better if any other efforts to control Jasminlive information had not been undertaken.
 Invariably, reasonable questions left without satisfactory answers create fertile ground for speculation.

 As I say, I have no way of knowing whether there's anything to this.
 I'm saying up front this is nothing but ignorant speculation.
 But it has the advantage of assuming that people are more likely to make mistakes than to organize conspiracies.
 Because it's been my observation that is indeed the case.